 23 Librarians offers a flavour of the range of library and information work in Scotland today.
 23 (plus) bloggers describe what attracted them into the library profession and give an insight into a typical day in their current jobs.
 They also answer comments and questions left on their posts.
 Read this blog if you are:

 - considering a career in libraries / information work

 - a student of LIS wondering which sector to look for work in

 - a chartership candidate looking for wider professional knowledge

 - just curious about other people’s jobs!

 Who are the 23 Librarians?

 The bloggers come from a variety of sectors and locations and are at different stages in their careers – the thing they all have in common is a desire to share their enthusiasm for their work.
-If you think you could be one of them, please leave a comment below or complete this Google Form.
+If you think you could be one of them, please leave a comment below.
 Some FAQs about contributing:

 You must have enough by now.
 Do you still want my post?
 Yes!
 23 is an arbitrary number picked to fit in with the 23 Things concept.
 Series 2 ended in March 2015, but new contributions will still be published.

 I’m not a Librarian.
 Do you still want my post?
 Yes!
 23 Librarians was chosen as a short and snappy title, but the strapline is Snapshots of Scotland’s library and information world.
 You don’t have to be a qualified librarian, or have any reference to libraries in your job title, as long as you fit into that wider description.